Sidoria/Sidoria/README.md

 👯 I’m looking to collaborate with other content creators

-🤝 I’m looking for help with JS
+🤝 I’m looking for help with React

-🌱 I’m currently learning JS
+🌱 I’m currently learning Mobile React

 📫 How to reach me : lucas.reisdev1209@gmail.com